CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall.md

 2. add a line to your ~/.cshrc to update the MODULEPATH

-Create a new custom module that will be loaded with:
+Create a new custom module that will be loaded including any dependencies using the following command:

 ```
 module load ioapi-3.2_20200828/gcc-9.2.1-netcdf